Rinsho/ObjectInflator/README.md

 Work in progress.

+Current (unoptimized) benchmarks:
+- 767 ns/obj for full generation of a type+element (element tree, expression compilation, and object creation).
+- 220 ns/obj for object creation only.

 If you want to test it or play around with it, the current details:

 .NET Core 3.1 required